roppenheimer/AndroidAPS-alt-Guide/docs/pages/Autotune.rst

 * **CSF** - if there are COB, or while the deviations stay positive (BG is rising quicker or not falling as fast as expected based on IOB) after COB reaches 0, those deviations are logged against the carb sensitivity factor (CSF)

   In the example below, carbs and insulin are delivered at 10:05.
 All carbs are absorbed by 11:35 but deviations stay positive until 12:00, so all deviations from 10:05 to 11:55 are classed as CSF.
+Move your mouse over the purple deviation line to see an explanation of the categorisation at each data point.

 .. raw:: html